BYUCMR/NASA_BIG_Idea_Challenge_24/README.md

 # Code for Soft Robotics Usevitch
 This repository holds the code for the soft robotics project for the moon by Doctor Nathan Usevitch at BYU
+## Guide to the Folders Above
+- **[Code For Arduinos](\Code_for_Arduinos)**: This folder holds the code for the arduinos that will be used in the project.
+The arduinos are being used to control the [motors](https://www.servocity.com/60-rpm-hd-premium-planetary-gear-motor-w-encoder/) and run the [radio](https://howtomechatronics.com/tutorials/arduino/arduino-wireless-communication-nrf24l01-tutorial/#:~:text=nRF24L01%20Transceiver%20Module,-Let's%20take%20a&text=It%20uses%20the%202.4%20GHz,2.4%20%E2%80%93%202.5GHz%20ISM%20band) communication network. (see the README.md in the folder for more information) This folder also contains the code with which the arduinos will communicate with the MATLAB dynamics simulation.
+- **[MATLAB Dynamics Simulation Code](\MATLAB_dynamics_code):** This folder holds the files written by Dr. Usevitch and Isaac Weaver that are used to simulate the dynamics of our soft robot in MATLAB.
+(README.md in this folder will be created shortly for more information)